sqlitebrowser/website/content/blog/2023-03-25-live-databases-are-now-live.md

 ---

 We've been working hard developing DBHub.io.
-One of the most requested features is the ability to perform insert, update and delete commands on a database.
+One of the most requested features is the ability to perform INSERT, UPDATE and DELETE commands on a database.
 That now has an experimental implementation available via our [API](https://api.dbhub.io/), and everyone is encouraged to try it out.

 One excellent benefit of DBHub.io has always been performing queries on an SQLite database stored in the cloud.
 Together with creating snapshots and full version control, it has been a benefit to many users.
 However, databases were read-only.
 You couldn't perform any changes on them.
 Now you can.

 ![](/images/Screenshot_20230326_145203.png)